Dr Polly Gould

 I have exhibited as an artist and am represented by Danielle Arnaud in London.
 I also curate shows.
 Most recently I co-curated the national touring exhibition TOPOPHOBIA: Fear of Place in Contemporary Art in 2012,

 - Gould PE.
-Antarctica through Art: Atmosphere, Anthropology and Architecture in the Life of Edward Wilson.
-I.B.Tauris, 2017.
+Antarctica through Art and the Archive: Refractions of the Life of Edward Wilson.
+I.B.Tauris, 2018.
 In Preparation.

 - Gould PE.
 Architecture for an Extinct Planet.
 New York, USA: VOLTA2017, New York, NY, 2017.

 - Gould P. Manifesto for an Architecture of Atmospheres.
 Vienna, Austria: Korean Cultural Institute, Donau Park, 2017.

 - Gould PE.
 Observation Hill, 2012, shown in group show Air: Visualising the Invisible in British Art 1768-2017.
 Bristol: Royal West of England Academy, 2017.